 Pets may rely on you for survival, but your survival depends on them, too.
 Recovery is never easy, but taking that healing journey with a companion by your side makes it easier, and eminently more enjoyable.

-If you or a loved one struggles with substance abuse, we want you to know that there is help for their addiction recovery.
-Reach out to Landmark Recovery today to find out how we can help.
-We’re here for you, and we genuinely care.
+If you or a loved one struggles with substance abuse, we want you to know that there is help out there to achieve long-term recovery goals.
+Call Landmark Recovery today at 888-448-0302 to find out how we can help.
+We’re here for you 24/7, whether it’s finding pet care or flexible treatment options like an intensive outpatient program (IOP).